mcuringa/think-js/while.md

 do this stuff in the first place!), but it is an essential skill for a programmer to have.
 From this trace we can learn a lot about the way our code works.
-We can observe that as soon as `n` becomes a power of 2, for example, the program will require log\ :sub:`2`\ (n) executions of the loop body to complete.
+We can observe that as soon as `n` becomes a power of 2, for example, the program will require $log\ :sub:2\ (n)$ executions of the loop body to complete.
 We can also see that the final 1 will not be printed as output within the body of the loop, which is why we concatenate `1` after our `while` loop terminates.

 Tracing a program is, of course, related to single-stepping through your code and being able to inspect the variables.
 Using the computer to **single-step** for you is less error prone and more convenient.
 Also, as your programs get more complex, they might execute many millions of steps before they get to the code that you're really interested in, so manual tracing  becomes impossible.
 Being able to set a **breakpoint** where you need one is far more powerful.
 So we strongly encourage you to invest time in learning using to use your programming environment (PyScripter, in these notes) to full effect.